Internal Nextcloud on a Raspberry PI with SSL

 then choose /dev/mmbclbk0 as source and /dev/nvme0n1 as target and select “New Partition UUIDs”

-This alone should already be enough to reboot into NVME, so let’s try this.
+This alone should already be enough to reboot into NVMe, so let’s try this.

 Shut down your RPI, unplug it, remove the SD card and plug it in again.
 It should boot, and you can start a terminal and run df to check where to root file system is mounted from.